 Doing normal squats also helps strengthen the perineal pelvic floor.
 Standing straight with your feet somewhat apart but aligned with your hips for balance, gently lower yourself down as if you are about to sit in a very low chair, tightening your perineal muscles and stomach.
 Push yourself up again with your legs to stand straight and tall.
 Repeat, lowering your body until you can achieve the position of your hips being lower than your knees.
 As you grow with child, this particular exercise may become a bit more difficult to accomplish.
 However, you can still achieve the same strengthening effects by trying the other exercise mentioned above.

 Depending on your strength and mobility as you become further along in pregnancy, you will be able to decide what feels most comfortable for you at any given time.
 In that way you can continue to exercise without strain.
+You can try prenatal yoga if that works for you.
 The more you exercise the perineal muscles and the pelvic floor the more stamina you will have.
 You will be able to do more complex methods and movements and the rewards in the end will have been well worth your efforts.
 As stated above, strengthening these important perineal muscles will provide many positive benefits if you continue these easy exercises not only during your pregnancy but throughout your lifetime as well.

-As with any type of exercise, whether pregnant or not, please check first with your doctor for approval.
+As with any type of exercise, whether pregnant or not, please check first with your healthcare professional for approval.